-A string of calamity followed; in a short span of time, his two-year old niece suffered from a brain tumor (thankfully she has since recovered), his music professor ridiculed his compositions, friends and family members passed away, his longtime band broke up, and his girlfriend moved away.
+A string of calamity followed; in a short span of time, his two-year old niece suffered from a brain tumor (thankfully she recovered), his music professor ridiculed his compositions, friends and family members passed away, his longtime band broke up, and his girlfriend moved away.
 The title of his previous biography was literally “Sofa City Sweetheart: A Tradition of Failure.”
 In other words: there were many instances in which Lopez could’ve – perhaps even should’ve – given up music.
 But he couldn’t.

 Titled Super(b) Exitos, a play on the phrase “super exitos” (“greatest hits” in Spanish), the new album from Sofa City Sweetheart is lush and exciting: an effortlessly melodic and imaginative collection, calling back to the best pop of the 60s with dashes of jazz and spaghetti western thrown in.
 Yes, tragedy can take a lot, but every once in a while gives you something for your trouble.